 To address these challenges, startups can implement a strategic global sourcing approach.
 This begins with comprehensive market research to identify cost-effective and reliable international suppliers, followed by establishing strict supplier selection criteria and robust risk-management strategies.

-By incorporating virtual assistants for specific tasks, startups can reduce overhead costs and streamline their operations.
+By incorporating virtual assistants for specific tasks, startups can reduce overhead costs and streamline operations.
 This holistic approach allows startups to take advantage of global sourcing while effectively addressing complexities, ultimately leading to sustainable growth and success.

 Let’s take an in-depth look at what strategic global sourcing is and delve into the complexities of a global sourcing strategy, focusing on its importance to startups.